A coworker greeted me and asked how I was doing today. I responded, “Taking it one day at a time.”

 Am I a bad Christian because I didn’t instantly respond with a beaming smile, “Oh, I’m blessed and highly favored!”?

-You see, I know that I am blessed.
+I know that I am blessed.
 I know that I’m a child of the King of kings.
 Yet sometimes life is just hard.
 Sometimes it takes every bit of strength we can muster to keep ourselves from drowning.

 “But you should be depending upon God for your strength,” I just heard someone say from the shadows.
 Yes, I know that too.
 But sometimes exhaustion sets in and lights grow dim.